RishiSadhir/Proleague/README.md

     6SET	http://www.twitch.tv/sc2proleague/c/1987278	 Carno (P)  vs Comet (P)

 A number flag will display that number of "pages" of games.
+The default is 2.

     python proleague.pyc 4